Swapnil022004/Banking_Management_System/README.md

 infrastructure, as it enables banks to efficiently manage their operations and provide excellent customer service.

-The BMS is designed to support various banking functions, including customer information management, account management, transaction processing, and reporting.
+We designed BMS to support various banking functions, including customer information management, account management, transaction processing, and reporting.
 The system is responsible for managing and organizing vast amounts of data related to banking operations, such as customer information, account balances, transaction histories.
+We achieved this by extensive use of PL/SQL to Create a user friendly environment to Add/Update/Delete information/data in our tables.

 ## ER Diagram